davidkristoffersen/cube_ai/README.md

 # Rubik's Cube AI

-Cube AI is a rubik's cube solver for a rubik's cube of size `n`.
+Cube AI is a Rubik's cube solver for a Rubik's cube of size `n`.

 ## Prerequisites